lotkey/Libraries/C/List/README.md

 # list
-Opaque C struct for a dynamic list
+Opaque C struct for a dynamic list of doubles

 ## Public methods